Postgraduate Course: Archives: History, Geography, Politics (PGGE11134)

 On completion of this course, the student will be able to:

-- Understand the management and content of selected archives as research repositories;
+- Have knowledge and understanding of the management and content of selected archives as research repositories;

-- Exercise critical judgement in the management of a research problem, with reference to its intellectual content and with insight into the provenance, and archival management of the sources in question;
+- Be able to exercise critical judgement in the management of a research problem, with reference to its intellectual content and with insight into the provenance, and archival management of the sources in question;

-- Demonstrate expertise in the design, implementation and critical examination of specific research questions in relation to archival materials;
+- Have attained skills in the design, implementation and critical examination of specific research questions;

 - Understand the contested nature of archives in different historical, geographical and political contexts;

-- Present, verbally and in writing, a reasoned argument exploring the theory of the archive as a space for the storage, preservation and management of scholarly materials.
+- Be able to present, verbally and in writing, a reasoned argument exploring the theory of the archive as a space for the storage, preservation and management of scholarly materials.

 Cook, T. 2002 Fashionable nonsense or professional rebirth: postmodernism and the practice of archives.
 Archivaria 51 14-35.